How (Mis)calibrated is Your Federated CLIP and What To Do About It?: Empirical Evaluation

-\textbf{Improving calibration through LoRA fine-tuning.} The evidence above suggests that the core problem is not merely how we aggregate or calibrate CLIP-based TPT models, but \emph{what} we fine-tune.
-Prompt-tuning operates only on a small set of continuous prompts while keeping CLIP’s backbone frozen.
-In federated settings with heterogeneous clients, this makes the prompts highly sensitive to local idiosyncrasies: each client learns sharp, overconfident decision boundaries on top of a fixed representation, and FedAvg must reconcile these conflicting prompt updates.
-As a result, logits are systematically overconfident and post-hoc calibration has little room to correct the mismatch between frozen features and locally adapted prompts.

-A natural alternative is to adapt the backbone itself in a parameter-efficient way.
-Rather than relying solely on prompts to absorb all client heterogeneity, we allow the shared representation to move slightly so that the induced feature geometry is better aligned with federated label distributions.
-This motivates our use of LoRA-based PEFT on CLIP under the FL setting, which we denote as \method.

-LoRA augments linear layers of CLIP's vision and/or text encoders with low-rank adapters.
+\textbf{\emph{Improving calibration through LoRA fine-tuning.}} Most existing FL approaches for CLIP fine-tuning rely on textual prompt tuning.
+To provide a different perspective, we ask: could the miscalibration issue stem from \textit{what} we choose to fine-tune?
+To find an answer, we propose to replace text prompts with LoRA for fine-tuning CLIP.
+LoRA \cite{lora} augments linear layers of CLIP's vision and/or text encoders with low-rank adapters.
 LoRA applies to any linear transformation with weights $W \in \mathbb{R}^{m \times n}$ by expressing the update $\delta W = \alpha AB$ in low rank matrices $A \in \mathbb{R}^{m \times r},B \in \mathbb{R}^{r \times n}$, where $r$ is the LoRA rank and $\alpha$ is a fixed scaling factor (typically $\alpha = 1/r$).
-We consider three variants of LoRA-based fine-tuning: applying LoRA to the text encoder only (\textbf{\method-{text}}), to the vision encoder only (\textbf{\method-{vision}}), or to both encoders (\textbf{\method}). \method, and its variants, apply LoRA to all layers of the corresponding encoder.
+We apply LoRA to the Q, K, and V projection layers of all blocks in both encoders during fine-tuning, and call our method \textbf{\method}.
+The implementation details of \method are in the Appendix.